FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 note | A human message on status rows; null on alert rows. |

-Report mode returns one flat row per carrier (event_type report-carrier), each carrying the same BD fields and field names as an alert row, followed by exactly one summary row (event_type cohort-report-summary).
-The summary row has null BD fields and carries the cohort header: filterDescription, period, a summary (total count, counts by state, counts by operation), the sources, and a human note.
+Report mode returns one flat row per carrier (event_type report-carrier), each carrying the same lead fields and field names as an alert row, followed by exactly one summary row (event_type cohort-report-summary).
+The summary row has null lead fields and carries the cohort header: filterDescription, period, a summary (total count, counts by state, counts by operation), the sources, and a human note.
 Every report row is billing cohort-report, and the whole report is billed once at $15.
 Because each carrier is its own row, a report downloads cleanly to CSV/Excel and renders one carrier per line in the Output table.

 Modes